ubiquities/PM2.5-Sensor/README.md

 but learned that ESP8266 only has two timers, one dedicated to wifi, and the other being used by the PMS 5003 sensor under software serial.

-Version 3 **in process**, offload warning buzzer, led and timer function to an ATTiny 85
+Version 3, offload warning buzzer, led and timer function to an ATTiny 85 Credit to www.technoblogy.com/show?KVO - Simple Tones for ATtiny due to prescaler limits on the Tiny, used a modified version of their TinyTone() code.

+warning pin is pulled high in software, on pin 3
+LED on pin 2, current limited with 220 ohm resistor, with 1 flash per second buzzer on pin 1, with chirp every 30 seconds (no resistor) used 1x 0.1 uF ceramic cap between VCC and GND wired VCC to 3.3V